 To give an idea of cam lobe shape, the following figure illustrates three cams that span a decent range of what can be achieved within the Airhead architecture starting with the stock 308 cam.
 The drawings are to scale and specify the maximum cam lift for each case.

 The first two are with the stock 22mm lifter.
-The lifter diameter limits the opening speed of a particular cam lobe which in turn plays a role in limiting a cam’s aggression and maximum lift*.
-The 8.87mm lift of the Schleicher 340 Racing cam is close to the maximum that can be achieved with the stock lifter.
+The lifter diameter limits the opening speed of a particular cam lobe which in turn plays a role among other factors in limiting a cam’s aggression and maximum lift*.
+The 8.87mm lift of the Schleicher 340 Racing cam is pushing the limits of what can be achieved with the stock lifter.
 Beyond this, custom large diameter mushroom lifters are used or the more adventurous builders will go for roller lifters with specially designed cams.
 Roller cams do not suffer the same speed restriction as flat tappet cams though they are acceleration limited – but that’s another story..
 Their advantage is well illustrated below.

 The Holy Cam Table is a continuing work of religious devotion for the benefit of all.
 As such it survives on alms.
 Please loan generously of cams not yet included in the Table (including those marked with a #) so that their secrets may be divined and disseminated to all.
 Shekels will be sent to cover postage.
 Cams will be promptly returned once communion with the Skrunkwerks Bump-Stick Diviner is complete.